Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 typing.Optional
 ++++++++++++++++

-Discord supports optional parameters, wherein a user doesn't need to provide a value during invocation.
+When a parameter is optional, a user can skip inputting a value for it during invocation.

-A parameter is considered optional if its assigned a default value and/or annotated to :obj:`~typing.Optional`.
+To do this, wrap the existing type with :obj:`typing.Optional`, and/or assign a default value.

 For example, this command displays a given user's avatar, or the current user's avatar: